warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

 <a name="Ex4Task1" ></a>
 #### Task 1 - Creating the Ubuntu environment ####

-> **Note:** We've documented the necessary steps for creating an Ubuntu development environment, but if you're completing this Code Lab at Build 2016, we've already configured your development environment in a Hyper-V virtual machine.
+> **IMPORTANT NOTE:** We've documented the necessary steps for creating an Ubuntu development environment, but if you're completing this Code Lab at Build 2016, we've already configured your development environment in a Hyper-V virtual machine.
 You can skim through Task 1 to understand what's involved, or just skip ahead to [Task 2 - Creating a ASP.NET Core 1.0 application using Yeoman](#Ex4Task2).

 In this task, you'll set up your **Ubuntu** 14.04 environment by installing **ASP.NET Core 1.0** dependencies, as well as **Visual Studio Code**, **Yeoman** and the **ASP.NET generator**.